 - Best for B2B work-email reverse lookup: NinjaPear

-The one I'd personally spend budget on in 2026
+The one I would spend on

 If the use case is B2B work-email reverse lookup, I would spend on NinjaPear.